steeznation16/dsc-4-45-08-convolutional-autoencoders-lab-online-ds-ft-100118/README.md

 *Notes: Refer back to section on Convolutional Networks for details of different layers and their specific functions*

 ## Objectives

+You will be able to:
 - Build a convolutional autoencoder in Keras
-- Compare the output of convolutional vs. simple and deep autoencoders in terms of predictive performance.
+- Compare the output of convolutional vs. simple and deep autoencoders in terms of predictive performance

 ## Building a CAE